Contribution¶

 OpenLDAP installed on your system.

-It is generally shipped under the slapd
+It is generally shipped under the slapd or openldap package name.

 Warning

-sudo apt install --yes apparmor-utils
+$ sudo apt install --yes apparmor-utils

-sudo aa-complain /usr/sbin/slapd
+$ sudo aa-complain /usr/sbin/slapd

 Docker environment¶